BY-LAWS OF THE EASTERN PSYCHOLOGICAL ASSOCIATION, INC.

 [a] It shall be the duty of the Executive Officer to keep the current records of all Meetings of the Directors and of the Association, to file and hold subject to call by the Directors or Members all current records, reports of committees, and Proceedings, to conduct all official correspondence, to issue all programs of Meetings, to receive applications for membership, to issue notices of acceptance into membership, and to serve as Chair of the Local Arrangements Committee.

-[b] She/he shall have custody of all property of the Association except records of permanent value which are placed in the Office of the Historian and those assets which are in the custody of the Treasurer.
+[b] She/he shall have custody of all property of the Association except records of permanent value which are to be given to the Historian to be stored in a manner to be made available to any individuals desiring historical information concerning the society, and those assets which are in the custody of the Treasurer.

 [c] She/he shall have responsibility for the collection of membership dues, registration fees at the Annual Meeting, and all other receivables of the Association, shall deposit all receipts in banks approved by the Directors, and shall have further responsibility for authorizing the expenditure of funds for duly declared purposes of the Association as provided by the By-Laws and as approved by the Members through the Directors.

 [d] She/he shall maintain a full and complete record of all money received and of all property of the Association, and shall within a reasonable time exhibit the books upon request to any Member of the Association.
 In cooperation with the Treasurer, he/she shall submit an interim financial report for the current fiscal year at each Annual Meeting and at any Special Meeting where such is requested by the Directors or by the Members.
-She/he shall present for each fiscal year a financial report, as approved by the Treasurer and audited by professional auditors, to the Members through the Directors.
-He/she shall be bonded in an amount fixed by the Directors.
+She/he shall present for each fiscal year a financial report, as approved by the Treasurer to the Members through the Directors.

 [e] She/he shall perform such other duties as are required by a vote of the Members or the Directors under the authority of these By-Laws.
 He/she shall perform the duties of the President in case of the death, disability, or resignation of that officer until the appointment of a successor under the authority of Article Vlll, §3 of these By-Laws.
 She/he shall represent the Association in any situation where specific provision is not contained in these By-Laws.
 By virtue of this authority, he/she shall appoint a Member to act as her/his agent where it is impossible or inadvisable for him/her to do so.
 She/he shall bring to the attention of the Members and the Directors such matters as may be necessary.